dimforge/ncollide/contact_determination/README.md

 are penetrating each other.
 Notably, if you are using **ncollide** for physical simulation, this is an unrealistic configuration where the matter of the two objects are superimposed.
-This penetration can be expressed in several forms, including the penetration volume (left), and the minimal translational distance (right):
+This penetration can be expressed in several forms, including the penetration volume (left) and the minimal translational distance (right):

 <center>